ansible/ansible/docs/docsite/rst/scenario_guides/guide_docker.rst

 Note that plugins (inventory plugins and connection plugins) are always executed in the context of Ansible itself.
 If you use a plugin that requires the Docker SDK for Python, you need to install it on the machine running ``ansible`` or ``ansible-playbook`` and for the same Python interpreter used by Ansible.
 To see which Python is used, run ``ansible --version``.

-You can install the Docker SDK for Python for Python>=3.6 as follows:
+You can install the Docker SDK for Python for Python 3.6 or later as follows:

 .. code-block:: bash